delessio98/darkkik/14-8-0-14887/readme.md

 # Kik 14.8.0.14887

-# darkKik Progress : Testing (29% complete)
+# darkKik Progress : Abandoned
--Converting Colors.xml
--Converting Layout and Layout-v17 folders
--Modifying AndroidManifest.xml

-# To Do
--Bug Testing
--Fix gif search text (black text on black background = cant see it lol)
+Kik decided to update as i was working with this version so i decided to scrap it and just start from the newest apk

-# Download Finished Apk
+# Download
-not available (yet)
+Unavailable, please download the latest darkKiK (v14.9)